One of the prettiest, most evocative - and cheapest - souvenirs you can buy in Provence are the traditional fabrics known locally as “les indiennes”.

 Where to See and Buy Les Indiennes

-If you're on the spot in the South of France, the best-known place to see, learn about and buy indiennes is the Souleiado Museum.
+In the South of France the best-known place to see, learn about and buy indiennes is the Souleiado Museum.
 It is housed in a beautiful hôtel particulier dating back to the 15th century in Tarascon, roughly half-way between Avignon and Arles.
-39, rue Charles Demery, 13150 Tarascon.
+Souleiado Museum, 39, rue Charles Demery, 13150 Tarascon.
 Tel: (+33) 4 90 91 50 11.
 Website for the Souleiado museum.

 Established in 1806, Souleidao (the name in provençal apparently means ''a ray of sun shining through the clouds after a rain”) has itself weathered many storms.
 Manual production ceased here in 1977 and the business continues to struggle.

 However, the museum commemorates Souleiado’s Golden Age, with exhibits on the production of indiennes as well as some fine examples of the cloths themselves (pictured above right: traditional costumes from one of the displays) and rooms devoted to terracotta, santibelli (statuettes of saints) and other provençal arts and crafts.
 There's also a shop, of course.